KiotaLabs/internships2020/SoftwareDevelopmentJava.md

 2. Class dependencies can be injected using Annotations in Java, without the use of any external framework, however, frameworks make the implementation more convenient.
 Name two popular frameworks for implementing Dependency Injection in Java.

 ### Software Architecture
-1. As you leave college and enter software industry, you'll often encounter the phrase software architecture.
+1. As you leave college and enter the software industry, you'll often encounter the phrase software architecture.
 It is used to refer to a broad number of things and the definition is not very crisp.
 We would request you to try and understand what it means.
 Here are a few links talking about architecture
     - https://martinfowler.com/architecture/
     - https://www.tutorialspoint.com/software_architecture_design/introduction.htm
     - https://towardsdatascience.com/10-common-software-architectural-patterns-in-a-nutshell-a0b47a1e9013